Member Login

 The Programme

-Flying Fifteens race every Saturday and Wednesday afternoon from Easter to Christmas with typical turnout of 10-18 boats.
-Courses are mostly set in the harbour with races typically lasting 1½ to 2½ hours and with the prevailing wind bringing the possibility of 2+ mile screaming 3-sail reaches.
-We also enjoy occasional forays out into Poole Bay, where Flying Fifteen regional and national championships are often held, and where the boats are able to show off how great they are for sea sailing.
+Flying Fifteens race every Saturday and Wednesday afternoon from Easter to Christmas with turnouts of over 20 boats.
+Courses are mostly set in the harbour with races typically lasting 1½ to 2½ hours and with the prevailing wind bringing the possibility of 2+ mile screaming three-sail reaches.
+We also enjoy racing in Poole Bay, where Flying Fifteen Regional and National Championships are often held, and where the boats are able to show off how great they are for sea sailing.

-We are able to race in winds up to 30 kts because the boats are very hard to tip over - they can occasionally broach but the keel helps them pop back upright.
-Competition is pretty hot in both heavy and light airs because the boats are evenly matched irrespective of crew weights thanks to rig tuning options.
+Racing is close in all wind conditions because the boats are evenly matched irrespective of crew weights thanks to rig tuning options.
+We aim to race in winds up to 30 kts (the boats are very hard to tip over - they can occasionally broach but the keel helps them pop back upright).
 We are very lucky to have our own volunteer race team for those times of the year when other fleets have stopped sailing and it’s impressive how many people manage work schedules to have Wednesday afternoons free.

 The Fleet